Leveling and stabilizing your tiny home is incredibly important. Learn more about our easiy tips and tricks.

 Staying Put for While?

 The ultimate in permanence to level a tiny home is to get a plot professionally graded and to have some kind of foundation set up, or park on existing slab.
 Because gravel is more prone to shifting over time, concrete slabs are likely the most reliable option.
+But no matter what you use, you want to ensure you have a level and compact subsurface.
+This is where a wacker plate comes in handy.

 Though sometimes older concrete slabs can become uneven, You can bring in a concrete leveling service to bring the slab back to level and become even more durable with the use of polyurethane foam injection (made from recycled materials!).